 You may need to pay import duty on your vehicle if you take it outside the EU.
 Check with the authorities in the country you’re taking your vehicle to.

 If you’re going to a non-EU country that charges duty, you can buy a CPD Carnet.
 This lets you take your vehicle into the country temporarily without paying duty.
 It can also make crossing the border simpler.

 Bringing your vehicle back untaxed

-If you bring your vehicle back to the UK untaxed you can’t drive it back into the UK - it’ll have to be transported and a SORN (Statutory Off Road Notification) must be made straight away.
+If you bring your vehicle back to the UK untaxed you cannot drive it back into the UK - it’ll have to be transported and a SORN (Statutory Off Road Notification) must be made straight away.

 Taking hired or leased vehicles abroad temporarily

 You’ll need a VE103 vehicle on hire certificate to show you’re allowed to use a hire vehicle if you’re driving it abroad.

 You can get a VE103 for a fee from the: